5aitama/5aitama/README.md

 ## Hi there 👋
 I'm a 24 yo 🌱 software developer 💻

 I’m currently learning 📖 all kind of things that have a GPU word inside !
-More seriously I ❤️ and I am facinated by computer graphics.
-On my github you can found lot of things that have a relation with computer graphics.
+More seriously I ❤️ games and I am facinated by computer graphics.
+I also love all kind of procedural algorithm like [Perlin Noise](https://en.wikipedia.org/wiki/Perlin_noise) or [Marching Cube](https://en.wikipedia.org/wiki/Marching_cubes) that I have implemented and code optimizations.
+On my github you can found lot of things that have a relation with.

 Actualy I learn (in my free time) a beautiful language named [Rust ❤️](https://www.rust-lang.org/) and make some computer graphics things with it and some crates (Rust libs).